 What a great idea, and our thanks to the Majestic’s interior designers!
-We later cruised on the Discovery Princess, which lacked the color-coded carpets.
+We later cruised on the Discovery Princess, but its carpets were very similar.

 CruiseCritic is an excellent community for cruisers.
 We have attended private receptions for CruiseCritic members on most of our cruises.